Biography of Ezreaonne Jackson

 - Member of International Alliance of Bishops founded by Bishop Williams Spain and now Chaired by Archbishop Dennis Golphin in Raleigh, North Carolina.

 After over 20 years of pastoral ministry, she retired from a brick-and-mortar church.
-In the winter of 2011, while living in the East Coast for 25 years, the Lord directed Ezreaonne Jackson to return to Northern California.
-The tenure in the East Coast was rewarding as it shaped her apostolic purpose for the work needed in the Northern California region.
+In the winter of 2011, while living on the East Coast for 25 years, the Lord directed Ezreaonne Jackson to return to Northern California.
+After planting several concepts of Kingdom Initiative, she moved back to Virginia, the state she loves.

-She received her Bachelor of Arts degree in Biblical Studies from the Regency Christian College in Jacksonville, Florida, received an Honorary Doctorate in Ministry from Trinity Bible College in Richmond, VA and Alumni of the Graduate School of Episcopal studies.
-She is presently perusing her Bachelor’s Degree in Human Services with the Concentration of Family and Youth Services at the University of Phoenix and pursuing her Master’s in Social Work M.S.W.
+She received her Bachelor of Arts Religious Studies degree in Biblical Studies from the Regency Christian College in Jacksonville, Florida, received an Honorary Doctorate in Ministry from Trinity Bible College in Richmond, VA, and is an Alumni of the Graduate School of Episcopal studies.
+She has received her Bachelor of Science degree in Human Services with the Concentration of Family and Youth Services at the University of Phoenix and pursuing her Master’s in Social Work M.S.W.

-She is the mother of Ezreaonne Yates and Sergeant 1st Class James Richmond (US Army).
-She is grandmother to four beautiful children and god-mother to a few heart-picked trusted and loving precious individuals.
+She is the mother of Ezreaonne Yates and Sergeant 1st Class James Richmond (U.S. Army).
+She is a grandmother to six beautiful children and a godmother to six beautiful daughters.